Last Updated on 7 January 2026 by Cycloscope

 These ergonomic grips allow you to rest your arms in a sideways position while cruising, imitating the relaxed style of riding the hoods on drop bars.

-They also include an extra bend at the top to achieve a comfortable upright seating position for those long days in the saddle.
+They also feature an additional bend at the top to maintain a comfortable upright seating position on long days in the saddle.

-Built with 40% sustainably certified cork and fiberglass composite ends, these grips are both lightweight and environmentally friendly (non-cork version also available).
+Built with 40% sustainably certified cork and fiberglass composite ends, these grips are lightweight and environmentally friendly (a non-cork version is also available).

 - Weight: 253g